gasparka/thesis/docs/3_conversion.rst

     >>> type(dut.main.locals['local_var'])
     <class 'int'>

+In sum, this method requires the execution of the Python code before types can be inferred.
+Main advantage of this is very low complexity.
+In addition this allows the usage of 'lazy' fixed point types as shown in :numref:`ch_fixed`.
-Advantage of this method is low complexity, another perk is that this way could be used to keep track of all the variable values, in future this can enable the automatic conversion from floating point to fixed point.
+This method can also be used to to keep track of all the values a variable takes, this can enable automatic conversion from floating-point to fixed-point.
-In addition, this way allows the 'lazy' coding, for example where fixed-point gains the bound limit only during the execution of the design.

-Downside is that each function in the design must be executed before conversion is possible.
-Also the conversion result may depend on the data types that are inputed to the functions, but this can also be an advantage.
+The execution part needed for conversion is automated in the ``simulate`` functions provided by Pyha.

 Syntax conversion
 ~~~~~~~~~~~~~~~~~